Ella Newton: Career

-Newton's first big movie role came in Girl at the Window where she played the main role of Amy.
-Amy is a troubled student whose dad has just died; she suspects her neighbour is a serial killer.
+Newton's first big movie was Girl at the Window (2022) where she undertook the main role of Amy.
+Amy is a troubled student whose dad had just died; she suspects her neighbour is a serial killer.
+She also starred in the theatre production of A Play About Ivy, That Is Really About June as June, which premiered at Theatre Works, St. Kilda in October 2022.